 After you make a right on Trail #4, you have about another 0.8 miles until you get to the Little Devil’s Tower trail.
 This area is one of my favorite stretches of the hike.
 The big rocks get closer and closer and eventually you’ll pass through an area where they’re all around you.

 Between this section and the trail to Little Devil’s Tower, you’ll see signage for another trail that breaks off to the left for Cathedral Spires.
-You must go to Cathedral Spires, but I think it’s better coupled with an end-to-end drive of the Needles Highway because it can be done in 1-2 hours when starting from its own trailhead.
+You must go to Cathedral Spires.
+However, I think it’s better coupled with an end-to-end drive of the Needles Highway.
+The Cathedral Spires hike can be done in 1-2 hours when starting from its own trailhead.
 However, if you don’t have that opportunity, take the side trail and tack it on here.
 The detour would be less than 1 mile total and will probably take less than an hour.

-Whether you take the Cathedral Spires trail or not, it’s helpful as a marker as you’re less than 0.25 miles from the trail to Little Devil’s Tower.
-There is not a typical trail sign to mark the way to Little Devil’s Tower; there are blue markers on the rocks and a pole that has “LDT” etched into it, so it can be missed if you’re not looking for it.
+Whether you take the Cathedral Spires trail or not, it’s helpful as a marker.
+You’re less than 0.25 miles from the trail to Little Devil’s Tower.
+There is not a typical trail sign to mark the way to Little Devil’s Tower.
+Instead, there are blue markers on the rocks and a pole that has “LDT” etched into it.
+The turnoff can be missed if you’re not looking for it.

 You’ll have a great view in all directions when you make it to the top, which is why I think this is the best part of the hike.